Here's how it works

 File types that you can use with iCloud Photo Library

 Your photos and videos are stored in iCloud exactly as you took them.
 All of your images are held in their original formats at full resolution — HEIF, JPEG, RAW, PNG, GIF, TIFF, HEVC, and MP4, as well as special formats you capture with your iPhone, like slo-mo, time-lapse, 4K videos, and Live Photos.

 Make sure that you have enough storage

 The photos and videos that you keep in iCloud Photo Library use your iCloud storage and your device storage.
 And as long as you have enough space in iCloud and on your device, you can store as many photos and videos as you like.
 When you sign up for iCloud, you automatically get 5GB of free storage.
-If you need more space, you can buy more starting at just $0.99 (USD) a month.
+If you need more space, you can buy more iCloud storage.
+Plans start at 50GB for $0.99 (USD) a month.
 If you choose 200GB or 2TB plans, you can share your storage with family.
 Learn more about plans and prices in your region.